View Current

 Staff and Faculty Responsibilities

-(18) To facilitate feedback and involvement of academic staff and faculty in identifying priorities for purchase, the digital librarian liaises with each department.
+(18) To facilitate feedback and involvement of academic staff and Faculty in identifying priorities for purchase, the Digital Librarian liaises with each department.
 The Library requests updated reading lists for programmes in preparation for the release of modules.
-Staff and faculty are responsible for informing the library of reading list requirements well before a module’s release date (at the latest one month in advance).
+Staff and Faculty are responsible for informing the library of reading list requirements well before a module’s release date (at the latest one month in advance).

 (19) The library can be contacted at any time to make changes to reading lists or regarding ad hoc purchases that may be required for reading lists or session content.
 Queries regarding reading lists can also be directed to the library.
 Emails should be sent to library@hiberniacollege.net